bbednarski9/MaskTrackRCNN_DeepSort/README.md

 # Implemented in Python with Pytorch 1.6, CUDA 10.1

 ## Introduction
 This repo serves as a jumping-off point for anyone looking to optimize MaskTrackRCNN instance segmentation systems for real-time applications.
 The primary contribution of this repo is the integration of the original MaskTrackRCNN work with DeepSort real-time object tracking.
 For some context, the original purpose of this work was to determine whether or not the efficiency of multi-object tracking (MOT) in a MaskTrackRCNN framework (show below) could be improved by reducing the region that needs to be search for region-proposals.
-See Figures 1 and 2 below for an explaination of this reasoning.
+See Figure 1 below for an explaination of this reasoning.
 In short, I found that in cases presented by the YouTube-VOS dataset, the time-reduction was un-noticable likely due to the optimization of non-max supression for the region proposal network.
 However, object tracking from deepsort can still be useful for tracking trajectories of objects in many real-time applications - providing a sort of "intuition" for where objects will be in future frames.
 I will not be integrating this code at the sytem level, so feel free to use it at will, however I will not be supportuing this repo regularly after a few weeks from this code's publication.

 MackTrackRCNN Paper:
 ```